namjul/shareDesk/README.md

 What is ShareDesk?
 -------------
 [ShareDesk](http://sharedesk.at) is a web based file sharing tool build on node.js, websockets(socket.io), HTML5/CSS3, jQuery.
-It is compatible with newest version of chrome, firefox, safari
+It is compatible with newest version of chrome, firefox, safari.

 ![Demo Board](http://sharedesk.at/images/screenshot.png)

 See a demo here: